Buddy Scarborough

 I enjoy my work because I think it gives me an opportunity to help remove the things making people's lives more difficult.
 My research has been cited in proceedings of the U.S. House of Representatives and is often used in policy documents.
 I regularly provide briefings to policymakers and comments to journalists writing about social issues.
 I also do some research that the public is not interested in, but which advances sociological theory.

-I am the graduate advisor for the Department of Sociology and will be the graduate director starting fall 2024.
-In these roles.
-I support students' completion of their graduate degree and the fulfillment of their academic aims.
+I am the Director of Graduate Studies and Graduate Advisor for the Department of Sociology.
+In these roles, I support students' completion of their graduate degrees and the fulfillment of their academic aims.
 I love working with students at UNT because we have a culture of kindness, collaboration, and creativity.
 If you are interested in our graduate programs, please don't hesitate to reach out to me.

 Here is my Google Scholar page, and here is my CV.